About Allied Works Architecture

 Kyle has also developed proposals for the Hudson Yards Boulevard Park, Hamilton College Arts Facilities, Bennington College Crossett Library Addition, Leroy Street Hotel for Ian Schrager Company, 15 Williams for André Balazs Properties, a new arts storage facility in Wisconsin and the Musée national des beaux-arts du Québec.

-Currently, he is the Principal-in-Charge and Project Lead for the National Music Centre of Canada.
+Currently, he is the Principal-in-Charge for the National Music Centre of Canada and many other projects in both the Portland and New York offices.

 Chris Bixby has worked at Allied Works Architecture since 1995, contributing in some way to nearly every project since then.
 During his tenure he has served as the Project Architect for the Booker T. Washington High School for the Performing and Visual Arts and the Project Lead on the Clyfford Still Museum.